stevedonovan/Lake/doc/index.md

 Compiling and linking a target often requires platform-specific libraries.
 A Unix program needs `libm.a` if it wants to link to `fabs` and `sin` etc, but a Windows program does not.
 We express this as the _need_ 'math' and let `lake` sort it out.

 Other common Unix needs are 'dl' if you want to load dynamic libraries directly using `dlopen`.
 On the other side, Windows programs need to link against `wsock32` to do standard Berkerly-style sockets programming; the need 'sockets' expresses this portably.
-The need 'readline' is superfluous on Windows, since the shell provides some of this functionality, and on Linux it also implies linking against `ncurses` and `history`; on OS X linking against `readline` is sufficient.
+The need 'readline' is superfluous on Windows, since the shell provides most of this functionality; on Linux it also implies linking against `ncurses` and `history`; on OS X linking against `readline` is sufficient.

 The built-in needs are currently: 'math','readline','dl','sockets' and 'lua'.